 YES!
 Any internship experience is valuable to your resume and career preparation.

-In order to get credit for an internship, you must be registered in an internship course or an independent study course.
-Once you are registered for a course and make your placement, you will see the Community Partners and opportunities under academic credit.
+In order to get credit for an internship, you must be registered in an internship or an independent study course AND choose an approved community partner.
+Once you are registered for a course, you will log in to the Internship Database and view approved community partners and opportunities.
 Contact a professor in your major or academic advisor and let them know you are interested in an internship for credit.

 Some courses will require a minimum of hours (i.e. 90 hours during the semester).
 Your supervising faculty can best answer this as it varies by department.